Halifax Community College Ameriflex FSA 2025

 What is the difference between pre and post-tax benefits?
 Pre-tax benefit contributions are taken from an employee’s paycheck before state and federal taxes are applied.
 Post-tax benefit contributions are paid after taxes are deducted.
 It’s important to note that some coverages may still be subject to taxes even if paid for through pre-tax deduction or employee contribution.

 Can I change my benefit elections outside of the enrollment period?
-Elections made during this enrollment period CANNOT BE CHANGED AFTER THE ENROLLMENT PERIOD unless there is a family status change, otherwise known as a qualifying life event (Mid-Year Events), as defined by the Internal Revenue Code.
-Examples of Mid-Year Events can be found here.
-Once a Mid-Year Event has occurred, an employee has 30 days to notify PGB’s VA Employee Services at 1-800-387-5955 to request a change in elections.
+Elections made during this enrollment period CANNOT BE CHANGED AFTER THE ENROLLMENT PERIOD unless there is a family status change, otherwise known as a qualifying life event (QLE), as defined by the Internal Revenue Code.
+Examples of a QLE can be found here.

 I have a pre-existing condition.
 Will I still be covered?
 Some policies may include a pre-existing condition clause.
 Please read your policy carefully for full details.